 In comparison to the Swedish Jensen Club's data from 1994, numbers of Jensen-Healeys and GTs have changed the most: While the numbers of the other models have remained mostly identical, in 2020 there are 10 Jensen-Healeys and two GTs less in the country.

-Also, the lists contains cars that were most likely not built by Jensen Motors:
+Also, the list of Jensen cars kept by the national registry (Transportstyrelsen) contains cars that were most likely not built by Jensen Motors:

 one Bojen Jensen Roadster from 2005